ujov/edu.jee7.certification.preparation/sample/README.md

 * `@PreDestroy` is called before the instance is removed by the container
 * `@PrePassivate` only for stateful session beans, may throw **system runtime exception** but not application exceptions
 * `@PostActivate` only for stateful session beans, may throw **system runtime exception** but not application exceptions
+* void <METHOD>() They can have public, private, protected, or package level access.

 * transaction contexts for life-cycle callbacks:
 * for a statelass session bean, it executes in an unspecified transaction context